jthornber/thin-provisioning-tools/README.md

 ============

 We are in the process of switching these tools over from C++ to Rust.
+The performance of many of the tools has increased (particularly thin_check).
 The best way to install Rust is via the [rustup](https://rustup.rs/) command.